phillipdann-ward/falsehoods/documents.md

 36. A document is signable.
 37. A document is human readable.
 38. It is possible to create a PDF format of a document.
+39. Alright, a document may contain audios.
+40. Alright, a document could *be* an audio.
-39. Alright, a document may contain videos.
+41. Alright, a document may contain videos.
-40. Alright, a document could *be* a video.
+42. Alright, a document could *be* a video.
-41. A document’s title is a string.
+43. A document’s title is a string.
-42. A document’s title can contain only certain ASCII symbols such as &():/\-_.
+44. A document’s title can contain only certain ASCII symbols such as &():/\-_.
-43. A document’s title can contain only printable ASCII characters.
+45. A document’s title can contain only printable ASCII characters.
-44. A document’s title uses the ASCII character set.
+46. A document’s title uses the ASCII character set.
-45. A document’s title uses any single character set.
+47. A document’s title uses any single character set.
-46. A document’s title fits within a certain defined amount of space.
+48. A document’s title fits within a certain defined amount of space.
-47. A document has exactly one title.
+49. A document has exactly one title.
-48. A document’s title never changes.
+50. A document’s title never changes.
-49. A document has a title.
+51. A document has a title.
-50. An electronic document’s filename never changes.
+52. An electronic document’s filename never changes.
-51. An electronic document’s filetype never changes.
+53. An electronic document’s filetype never changes.
-52. A document consists of exactly one electronic file.
+54. A document consists of exactly one electronic file.
-53. The number of electronic files making up a document does not change.
+55. The number of electronic files making up a document does not change.
-54. An electronic file exists or can be created for a document.
+56. An electronic file exists or can be created for a document.
-55. A document fits within a certain defined amount of space.
+57. A document fits within a certain defined amount of space.
-56. A document has an author.
+58. A document has an author.
-57. A document exists.
+59. A document exists.
-58. A document that exists will continue to exist.
+60. A document that exists will continue to exist.